-This is the perfect tag for me at this moment because I’m definitely having a bit of an emotional meltdown over the fact that it’s almost July.
+This is the perfect tag for me at this very moment because I’m definitely having a bit of an emotional meltdown over the fact that it’s almost July.
 It’s almost like I’m missing time.
 It went so fast!!
+I also feel like I’m saying some variation of this in every post lately, so obviously, I’m not learning any lessons or takeaways from the passage of time.

 Guys, it took every last ounce of self control I had to not throat punch her, just dead centre in her larynx.
 I’m so ON EDGE ALL THE TIME.